The Premier Events Centre in the Heart of Wairarapa

 Why did Carterton need this facility?

-The Carterton Library, believed to be one of the oldest operating public library in it's original building in New Zealand, was previously unable to meet the demands of modern library users and was long overdue for a major upgrade.
+The Carterton Library, believed to be one of the oldest operating public libraries in its original building in New Zealand, was previously unable to meet the demands of modern library users and was long overdue for a major upgrade.
 Our Library is a key part of encouraging lifelong learning for all – one of Carterton’s agreed community outcomes.

 Before the Centre was built, Carterton had no Town Hall.
 There was a shortage of meeting spaces in the district.
 Many of Carterton’s 70-80 voluntary organisations faced increasing operating and maintenance costs for venues which they have historically owned.

 The district had limited facilities; some would say none, to cater for youth.
-The Youth Centre will help to create a culture of activities and target youth most at risk, which ultimately benefits the wider community.
+The Rangatahi Hub (Youth Centre) will help to create a culture of activities and target youth most at risk, which ultimately benefits the wider community.

 - 2005 Feasibility Study: a comprehensive study, including consultation with many community groups, by the Focus Group and Opus.
 The study concluded that a new integrated facility was the best option to cater for the social and cultural needs of Carterton.